kurtsmurf/typing-practice/README.md

 ## fix me

+1. Make game focusable, only accept input when it has focus
 1. Put useGameReducer in a context
 1. ~~caps-lock indicator~~
 1. ~~"press any key to start": disabled mode for when returning from offline or starting from scratch.~~